 Heucherella is the result of a cross between Heuchera and Tiarella.
 Hence the name Heucherella.
 Their common name is foamy bells.
 Heucherellas do not exist in the wild.

-The leaves and flowers have a mix of characteristics from both genuses.
-The characteristics depend on the characteristics of the parents which makes them very divers.
-New cultivars are introduced constantly.
+The leaves and flowers exhibit a mix of characteristics from both genuses.
+The characteristics depend on the parents and are therfore very divers.
+New cultivars are continually being introduced.

-Heucherellas may have more of the trailing characteristic of the Tiarella.
-This is why they may spread better than Heucheras which may make them better groundcover but not very much.
+Heucherellas may exhibit more of the trailing characteristic of the Tiarella.
+This is why they may spread better than Heucheras which may make them better groundcovers but not very much.
 Often the Heucherella blooms more abundantly than the Heuchera.
 The flowers attract butterflies and bees and are sterile.

 The Heucherella likes well-drained soil.
 The Heucherella is more moist tolerant than the Heuchera.
 Once established the Heucherella is quite drought tolerant.
-Heucherellas are essentially shade groundcovers.
+Heucherella generally prefer shaded locations.
 Nowadays there are varieties that may prefer a sunny position so be sure to check before you buy one.

 It is best to divide the Heucherella every 3-4 years to maintain vigor.